mdnajimahmed/design-pattern-revised-2023/README.md

 # gof-impl-java
 Discovering the design patterns in GOF way

-#### This repo contains my personal notes and practice basd on my understanding of the design patterns discussed in GOF book.
+#### This repo contains my personal notes and practice based on my understanding of the design patterns discussed in GOF book.

 # Criteria (Scope)
 - Class (The pattern primarily applies to classes,relationship between classes and subclasses, established through inheritance, static, fixed at compile time)